 - at the direction of an air traffic controller;

-- Idling as needed for testing, servicing, repairing, or diagnostic purposes;
+- Idling as needed for repair, maintenance, or inspection of the vehicle.

-- Idling as needed to operate auxiliary equipment for which the vehicle was designed, other than transporting goods, such as: operating a transportation refrigeration unit (TRU), life, crane, pump, drill, hoist, ready mixed equipment, except a heater or air conditioner;
+- Idling as needed to operate auxiliary equipment for which the vehicle was primarily designed or equipped, such as: emergency equipment, refrigeration unit, lift, crane, pump, drill, hoist, or ready mixed equipment, except a heater or air conditioner.